-Many people find everyday products such as ticket machines, washing machines and videorecorders difficult to use, particularly when using them for the first time or infrequently.
-If the functions provided by a product to support the users' main goals are not easy to operate, many users will find the product difficult, if not impossible, to use.
+Many people find everyday products such as telephone answering machines and videorecorders difficult to install.
+If the product is not easy to install, many users will find the product difficult, if not impossible, to use.
 This is clearly not desirable, either for the suppliers of such products or for the users.
-Information about the ease of operation of a product would therefore be of great value to both suppliers as part of their development process, and to potential purchasers making purchase decisions or comparing alternative products.
-This would provide an incentive for the production of products that are easier to install and use, and enable potential purchasers to pay specific attention to ease of operation when selecting a product to buy.
+Information about the ease of installation of a product would therefore be of great value to both suppliers as part of their development process, and to potential purchasers making purchase decisions or comparing alternative products.
+This would provide an incentive for the production of products that are easier to install and use, and enable potential purchasers to pay specific attention to ease of installation when selecting a product to buy.

-This part of ISO 20282 specifies a test method that can be used to provide an operational evaluation of the ease of operation of consumer products.
+This part of ISO 20282 specifies a test method that can be used to provide an operational evaluation of the ease of installation of consumer products.
 The test method is a summative method that gives performance-based measures that can be used for assessment against predetermined criteria or as the basis for comparisons between different products.
-Thus the test method is an example of a "performance-related" usability method (see ISO/TR 16982) that can be used to measure ease of operation and establish whether quantitative usability requirements for ease of operation have been achieved.
+Thus the test method is an example of a "performance-related" usability method (see ISO/TR 16982) that can be used to measure ease of installation and establish whether quantitative usability requirements for ease of installation have been achieved.

-Manufacturers can use the test method presented here to test whether requirements for ease of operation have been met, or to compare their products with previous versions, or with competitor products.
+Manufacturers can use the test method presented here to test whether requirements for ease of installation have been met, or to compare their products with previous versions, or with competitor products.
 They could communicate the test results to potential purchasers in product descriptions or advertising.
 Corporate purchasers can use the test method to determine whether products meet their needs, while testing organizations could use it as a basis for providing information to potential users and organizations representing users.

 Usability (see ISO 9241-11) is the extent to which a product can be used by specified users to achieve specified goals with effectiveness, efficiency and satisfaction, in a specified context of use.
-Ease of operation provides a measure of the usability of an everyday product when used by the actual or intended users to achieve their main goals when using the product.
-It is assumed that users can achieve their intended main goals when the product is operated correctly.
-The method is intended to be used with products where there is a clear criterion for successfully achieving goals, and not where there is variable quality in the outcome.
-Ease of operation is primarily concerned with the user interface and the interaction that it supports, rather than the quality of the features that are present within a product or their suitability for the product's intended use.
+Ease of installation provides a measure of the usability of an everyday product when used by the actual or intended users to achieve the goal of installing the product.
+It is assumed that users can achieve this goal when the product is installed correctly.
+The method is intended to be used with products where there is a clear criterion for successfully installing the product, and not where there is variable quality in the outcome.
+Ease of installation is primarily concerned with the installation process, rather than the quality of the features that are present within a product to support the product's installation.

-When the main goals of using a consumer product involve task performance that is fast and of limited complexity, the most important measure of ease of operation is effectiveness.
-Effectiveness of operation is measured as the percentage of users who can successfully achieve the main goals of use of the product.
-Efficiency of operation may be important, for example, if a product is to be used by large numbers of users in rapid succession.
-In addition, for some products to be identified as easy to operate, it is important that users are satisfied with their experience of operation, for example, where users have discretion over whether to use the specified product or not and they can readily choose some alternative means of achieving their goals.
+When the installation process is relatively fast and of limited complexity, the most important measure of ease of installation is effectiveness.
+Effectiveness of installation is measured as the percentage of users who can successfully install the product.
+Efficiency of installation can be important if the time is extended.
+In addition, for some products to be identified as easy to install, it is important that users are satisfied with their experience of installation, for example, where the process is very complex.